-Total Coef.
-Std.
-Err. t P> t [95% Conf.
-Interval] (1) .0520321 .0378415 1.38 0.169 0221838 .1262481 recentered them by adding the point estimates back in (on the use of recentered influence functions see, e.g., Firpo et al. 2009 and Rios-Avila 2020).
+The MRP is higher for wages than for working hours, but the difference does not appear to be statistically significant.
+In the example I first stored the influence functions and then recentered them by adding the point estimates back in (on the use of recentered influence functions also see Firpo et al., 2009).
 The influence functions returned by reldist are scaled such that [R] total can be used for estimation of standard errors (note how [R] total reproduced the results from reldist in the example).
 This is why I divided the point estimate by N before adding it back in.
 Alternatively, multiply the influence function by N, add the point estimate as is, and then use [R] mean instead of [R] total.
 Furthermore, note that weights are not incorporated into the influence functions.
 That is, if weights have been applied to reldist, the weights will also have to be applied when calling [R] total or [R] mean (the same is true for clustering).